tejas23072007/DEC-Project/README.md

 # BFloat16 Floating-Point Processor Implementation
 A complete **16-bit BFloat16 floating-point processor** designed and implemented in Verilog HDL, featuring modular RTL architecture, simulation verification, and FPGA deployment capabilities.
-The project includes functional simulation and verification using testbenches, successful implementation of arithmetic operations on real hardware.
+The project includes successful implementation of arithmetic operations on real hardware.
 ---
-# BFloat16 Single-Cycle Processor Implementation
+# BFloat16 Processor Implementation
 A complete **16-bit BFloat16 floating-point processor** based on the BFloat16 format (1 sign bit, 8 exponent bits, 7 mantissa bits).
-The design includes all major datapath and control components required for floating-point addition, subtraction, and multiplication operations.
+The design includes all control components required for floating-point addition, subtraction, and multiplication operations.

 The processor was:
 - Designed using Verilog HDL
 - Simulated and verified using Icarus Verilog and GTKWave
 - Synthesized and deployed on FPGA development boards
 - Tested with various test cases for functional verification
-- Integrated with hardware interfaces for real-time output monitoring
+- Integrated with fpga led's for real-time output monitoring

 The design successfully performs **floating-point arithmetic operations** on BFloat16 format numbers, demonstrating correct unpacking, alignment, computation, normalization, and packing of results.
 ---
 # Key Features
 - 16-bit **BFloat16 processor implementation**
-- Single-cycle processor capable of executing **addition, subtraction, and multiplication** operations on BFloat16 format numbers
+- Processor capable of executing **addition, subtraction, and multiplication** operations on BFloat16 format numbers
 - Modular RTL design using **Verilog HDL**
 - RTL modules including:
   - **Unpacker**: Extracts sign, exponent, and mantissa from BFloat16 input